GGolbik/LaTeXBookTemplate/README.md

 ## Code Snippets / Listings

 The styles for the listings are defined in [config/lstdefinestyle.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/lstdefinestyle.tex).
-If you want to add an code snippet i advise to do the below steps.
+If you want to add a code snippet i advise to do the below steps.
 * copy the file with the code to the `snippets` folder in the project root directory.
-* Create a definition for the image path in `config/snippets.tex` e.g. `\def\SNIPPETExample{snippets/path/to/file/name.html}`
+* Create a definition for the code path in `config/snippets.tex` e.g. `\def\SNIPPETExample{snippets/path/to/file/name.html}`
 * To use the snippet in the document write `\lstinputlisting[language=bash, style=customStyleHTMLDark, caption=Snippet title]{\SNIPPETExample}`

 ## 3rd Party